Maryland Lemon Law: Your Complete Legal Guide

 Excise Tax Recovery

 Under Md.
 Code, Com.
-Law § 14-1503, consumers who return a lemon vehicle are entitled to recover the excise taxes originally paid from the Motor Vehicle Administration.
+Law § 14-1503, consumers who return a lemon vehicle are entitled to recover excise taxes originally paid from the Motor Vehicle Administration.
 If a replacement vehicle is provided, the MVA allows a credit against the excise tax on the replacement vehicle.

 Dealer Notification Obligations